MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-edgeupdater-for-macos.md

 > [!NOTE]
 > Microsoft Edge will automatically start using EdgeUpdater, but you still have to set policies to manage update behavior.

+## Policies

+You can use the following policies to manage updates:

+- [UpdateDefault](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-update-policies#updatedefault) - This policy determines whether updates to a specified application are allowed.
+This can also be set globally.
+- [UpdatesSuppressed](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-update-policies#updatessuppressed) - This policy is to set a time period in which updates are suppressed, in local system time.
+During this time the updater will not check for updates.
+- [AutoUpdateCheckPeriodMinutes](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-update-policies#autoupdatecheckperiodminutes) - This policy sets how often the updater checks for updates, in minutes.

 We recommend that you let Microsoft Edge update itself.
 If you choose to manually update Microsoft Edge for macOS, you need to set the new **UpdateDefault** preference to your desired choice.

 > [!NOTE]